Just how popular is your name? Check out where it ranked in our definitive list of the most popular Gaelic Irish girl names.

 Meaning: “dark”.
 Forget the damage recently wrought by Storm Ciara in Ireland; this beautiful name has been popular in Ireland for centuries.
 It is the feminine form of the masculine name ‘Ciaran.’

 Irish TV personality Ciara Whelan, Irish cricketer Ciara Johanna Metcalfe, and American actress Ciara Quinn Bravo are three of the most well-known Ciaras.
+More ideas can be found in this popular article on the top 20 Irish girl names that are fit for a queen.

 3. Saoirse (seer-sha)